mui/toolpad/docs/data/toolpad/studio/getting-started/first-app.md

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/getting-started/first-app/step-4.png", "alt": "Transform response", "caption": "The dog API response transformed", "indent": 1  }}

-5. Click on **Save** to save the query, and then rename it to `dogQuery` by double clicking on it in the explorer.
+4. Click on **Save** to save the query, and then rename it to `dogQuery` by double clicking on it in the explorer.

 ### Bind data to UI

-1. Next, we will bind this data to components on the page.
-Click the **Data Grid** component to select it.
+1. To bind this data to components on the page, click the **Data Grid** component to select it.

 1. Find the **rows** property in the inspector.
 Notice that there's a small **Bind** button to its right.
 Properties with this button next to them can be bound to state available on the page: